 - Schedule a secured meeting with a passcode

 - Robocall prevention: Users can prevent robocalling with rate limiting, and reCAPTCHA (requires human intervention) enabled across all platforms.

-Choices for data in transit and data at rest
+Choices for data processing and storage

 Strict protocols for responding to governmental requests for information